 The Trusted Shipper Subcommittee is charged with making recommendations that improve the Customs-Trade Partnership Against Terrorism (C-TPAT), Mexico’s NEEC program and Canada’s Partners in Protection, which strengthen supply chain security while facilitating passage of legitimate trade through the ports of entry.

-Chair, Jesse Hereford, S&B Infrastructure, San Antonio, Texas
+Chair, Danny Rios, S&B Infrastructure, McAllen, Texas

 The Transportation Committee guides the Border Trade Alliance’s work in the area of transportation policy and its affect on the efficient cross-border and interior movement of goods.
 The Transportation Committee leads the BTA’s work on issues like transportation appropriations, specifically the federal borders and corridors program and cross-border trucking regulations under the NAFTA.